serre-lab/brownUnconference/README.md

 * Lightning talks: 2-3 minute talks (2 slides max) – for those who may be in the early stages of their research, to introduce themselves, share their interests, pitch projects, or simply network with other members of the conference.

-* Short talks: 12 minute talks –for those ready to present their research in an **informal** setup.
+* Short talks: 12 minute talks – for those ready to present their research in an **informal** setup.
 Presented research can be in progress and data can be preliminary.

 * Networking & Mind Match: Tailored social and networking programming.